Murder of Rachel McLean: McLean's personal life

 At the time, Joan, Rachel's mother, was head of foreign language at Hodgson High School in Poulton-le-Fylde.
 Her father, Malcolm, was a British Aerospace engineer.
 Rachel was the oldest of three children, with brothers David and Peter.
 Prior to gaining a place at St. Hilda's College, McLean attended Blackpool Sixth Form College.
-Rachel McLean met Tanner as she celebrated her 19th birthday at her home.
+McLean met Tanner as she celebrated her 19th birthday at her home.
 Ten months later, on 13 April 1991, Tanner proposed to McLean, but she turned him down.
 After McLean's murder, it emerged that Tanner felt increasingly threatened by her life away from his in Nottingham, and she found his obsessiveness too restrictive.

 On 12 May, a memorial service was held at Oxford's University Church of St Mary the Virgin, attended by 400 family and friends, and on 29 May, a funeral service was held at Poulton Methodist Church.

 In her memory each year St Hilda's College awards the Rachel McLean Prize for students who have "improved college life and/or raised the profile of the college within the university".